TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Introduction

-In this work, we aim to design a novel objective function that guides models to improve forecasting performance by learning the shapes in time-series data.
-To design such shape-aware loss function, we review existing literature~\citep{Esling12,Bakshi94,Keogh03} and investigate the notions of \textit{shapes} and \textit{distortions} that interrupt measurement for recognizing similarity of two time-series data in terms of shapes (Sec.~\ref{sec:notation}, Sec.~\ref{sec:common_time_series_distortions}, and Sec.~\ref{sec:distortion_handling_with_other_loss_function}).
-Based on the investigation, we newly propose required conditions for constructing an objective function for shape-aware time-series forecasting (Sec.~\ref{sec:itransformation_invariance}).
-We then present a novel loss function, \toolname (Transformation Invariant Loss function with Distance EQualibrium), that enables shape-aware representation learning with three different loss terms, which are invariant to the distortions (Sec.~\ref{sec:loss_function}).
-For evaluation, we conduct extensive experiments with state-of-the-art deep learning models for time-series forecasting with \toolname.
-The results indicate that \toolname is model-agnostic and could improve accuracy of existing models, compared to MSE and DILATE.
+In this work, we aim to design a novel objective function that guides models in improving forecasting performance by learning shapes in time-series data.
+To design a shape-aware loss function, we review existing literature~\citep{Esling12,Bakshi94,Keogh03} and explore the concepts of \textit{shapes} and \textit{distortions} that impede appropriate measurement of similarity between two time-series data in terms of shapes (Sec.~\ref{sec:notation}, Sec.~\ref{sec:common_time_series_distortions}, and Sec.~\ref{sec:distortion_handling_with_other_loss_function}).
+Based on our investigation, we propose the necessary conditions for constructing an objective function for shape-aware time-series forecasting (Sec.~\ref{sec:itransformation_invariance}).
+Subsequently, we present a novel loss function, \toolname (Transformation Invariant Loss function with Distance EQualibrium), which enables shape-aware representation learning by utilizing three loss terms that are invariant to distortions (Sec.~\ref{sec:loss_function}).
+For evaluation, we conduct extensive experiments with state-of-the-art deep learning models with \toolname.
+The experimental results indicate that \toolname is model-agnostic and outperforms MSE and DILATE in MSE and shape-related metrics.

-\paragraph{Contributions} We make the following contributions: (1) To understand shape-awareness and distortion invariances in time-series forecasting, we investigate existing distortions in amplitude and phase; (2) we implement \toolname that has invariances to many existing distortions and achieves shape-awareness and informative forecasting in a timely manner; and (3) we show that the proposed \toolname allows models to have higher accuracy compared to those with existing metrics such as DTW, TDI, and LCSS on average.
+\paragraph{Contributions} In summary, our study makes the following contributions.
+(1) We delve into the concept of shape awareness and distortion invariances in the context of time-series forecasting.
+By thoroughly investigating these distortions, we enhance our understanding of their impact on time-series forecasting problems.
+(2) We propose and implement \toolname, which has invariances to three distortions and achieves shape-awareness, empowering informative forecasting in a timely manner.
+(3) We empirically demonstrate that the proposed \toolname allows models to have higher accuracy compared to the models trained with other existing metrics, such as MSE and DILATE.